0ctobyte/goodboy/README.md

 ## Status

 Currently the CPU core passes all of blargg's CPU instruction tests.
+It can play Tetris, Dr. Mario, Kirby's Dream Land, Kirby's Pinball Land, and Pokemon Red.
-It can play Tetris.
-Memory bank controller support is WIP.
+But those are the only games I've tried so it can likely play other games.
+Memory bank controller support is WIP; Currently MBC1, MBC2 & MBC3 seem to work.
-There is a limited debugger mode; more details below.
+There is a pretty coold debugger mode; more details below.

 ## Build